stencila/hub/manager/README.md

 2. `make -C ../overseer run` to update the manager with data on workers and jobs
 3. `make -C ../worker run` to actually perform the jobs

-### Page screenshots
+### End-to-end test and page screenshots

+The script [`create_page_snaps.py`](scripts/create_page_snaps.py) will, for all of the `manager`'s pages  (well, almost all; it excludes admin pages etc),

+- Records the response status code, response time and number be database queries (useful as an end-to-end and performance test)

-There is a script that takes screenshots of all (well, almost all) of the pages at various viewport sizes.
-This can be useful for quickly scanning for broken pages and visual consistency.
+- Takes screenshots of the entire screen at laptop and mobile viewport sizes (useful for quickly scanning for broken pages and visual consistency)

+- Takes screenshots of specified page elements for use in user guides e.g. http://help.stenci.la/en/articles/4170083-create-an-organization (useful so that these stay up-to-date without having to be manually recreated)

-To generate the screenshots, make sure you have the dev server running locally,
+To run this script, make sure you have the dev server running locally,

 ```sh
 make run
 ```

-Then in another terminal,
+Then in another terminal, run the script and open up the generated report.

 ```sh
 make snaps
 open snaps/index.html
 ```

+This script is run as part of continuous integrations and the report published on GitHub Pages at https://stencila.github.io/hub/manager/snaps/.